symbol/symbol-docs/source/cli.rst

 **Block**

-Monitors new confirmed :doc:`blocks <concepts/block>` harvested in the blockchain.
+Monitors new confirmed :doc:`blocks <concepts/block>` harvested on the blockchain.

 *Options*